eloritzkovitz/atlaset/docs/trips.md

 # Trips

-In Atlaset, **trips** let you record, organize, and analyze your travels.
-Each trip can include multiple countries, dates, categories, and notes.
-Trips power features like the visited countries layer, timeline navigation, and trip statistics.
+In Atlaset, **trips** let you record, organize and analyze your travels.
+Each trip can include multiple countries, dates, categories and notes.
+Trips data powers many features - including visited countries, timeline navigation and statistics.

 #### Trip JSON Fields